freqtrade/freqtrade/docs/strategy-customization.md

 This is very simple.
 Copy paste your strategy file into the directory `user_data/strategies`.

-Let assume you have a class called `AwesomeStrategy` in the file `awesome-strategy.py`:
+Let assume you have a class called `AwesomeStrategy` in the file `AwesomeStrategy.py`:

-1. Move your file into `user_data/strategies` (you should have `user_data/strategies/awesome-strategy.py`
+1. Move your file into `user_data/strategies` (you should have `user_data/strategies/AwesomeStrategy.py`
 2. Start the bot with the param `--strategy AwesomeStrategy` (the parameter is the class name)

 ```bash
 freqtrade trade --strategy AwesomeStrategy
 ```

-## Change your strategy
+## Develop your own strategy

 The bot includes a default strategy file.
-However, we recommend you to use your own file to not have to lose your parameters every time the default strategy file will be updated on Github.
-Put your custom strategy file into the directory `user_data/strategies`.

-Best copy the test-strategy and modify this copy to avoid having bot-updates override your changes.
-`cp  user_data/strategies/sample_strategy.py user_data/strategies/awesome-strategy.py`
+Also, several other strategies are available in the [strategy repository](https://github.com/freqtrade/freqtrade-strategies).

+You will however most likely have your own idea for a strategy.
+This Document intends to help you develop one for yourself.

+To get started, use `freqtrade new-strategy --strategy AwesomeStrategy`.
+This will create a new strategy file from a template, which will be located under `user_data/strategies/AwesomeStrategy.py`.

+!!!
+Note
+    This is just a template file, which will most likely not be profitable out of the box.

 ### Anatomy of a strategy